 Echolalia is common among people with autism spectrum disorder (ASD).
-Emerging studies have questioned the long-held belief that echolalia maybe a behaviour with no purpose.
-Read on to learn about echolalia definition, the different types and the corresponding speech patterns.
+Emerging studies have questioned the long-held belief that echolalic speech may have no purpose.
+Read on to learn about echolalia definition, the different types, and the corresponding speech patterns.

 Echolalia in Autism